-- Patients must complete a Risk Assessment & Consent Form and answer all the questions prior to attending the clinic.
-This shall be sent to all patients as a link via email prior to their appointment.
-For those unable to complete this online, paper forms will be available by the back door.
-Pens and clipboards will be disinfected with sani-wipes after each use.
-Therapists will risk assess each patient based on these forms.
-For the safety of our staff and patients, clients are not able to be admitted to the clinic if they have indicated that they, any of their household, or anyone they have had physical contact with have had COVID-19 symptoms or a positive COVID-19 infection test within the last 14 days, or if they are currently under quarantine for any reason.
-The consent form is mandatory for all clients, and clients who refuse to complete the consent form will not be admitted to the clinic and will incur the full cost of the therapy session.
+- For the safety of our staff and patients, clients are not able to be admitted to the clinic if they have indicated that they, any of their household, or anyone they have had physical contact with have had COVID-19 symptoms or a positive COVID-19 infection test within the last 10 days, or if they are currently under quarantine for any reason.

 - To facilitate social distancing in the treatment rooms, we ask patients ideally to not bring anyone with them into the clinic, if possible.
 The car park is available for friends / carers to wait.
 Social distancing should be adhered to in the car park.
 Where a chaperone is required, the chaperone should be identified to the therapist so that their details can be recorded in the patients' notes in case of track and trace requirements.